How to Spot a Fake/Replica CH24 Wishbone Chair

 The newer versions of Wishbone Chairs should feature a label on the underside.
 This should be at the back.
 And it should display the Carl Hansen & Søn logo, along with Wegner’s signature, and the individual chair’s serial number.

 There are other versions of Wishbone Chairs that have sticker labels.
-And even older ones display a branded Carl Hansen & Søn mark.
-If there is no label or the chair otherwise looks suspect, be very wary.
+Meaning older ones should also display a branded Carl Hansen & Søn mark.
+Thus, if there is no label or the chair otherwise looks suspect, be very wary.

 To make sure that what you are looking at is the real deal then it is always worth taking out a tape measure.
 A genuine Wishbone Chair should match these specifications: